robfinch/Cores/Proposals/RISCV RS Proposal-2020-09-09.md

 Switching the register set using an already available resource local to the processor will be faster and more code dense than spilling and loading registers to and from memory.

 ## Operation
 One use of multiple register sets is as a stack of register sets.
 Whenever an interrupt or exception occurs a register set selector is incremented causing a fresh set of registers to be available.
 When an exception return is performed the register set selector is decremented causing a switch back to the previous register set.
 In order to pass data between register sets the CSR is used.
 When bits in the CSR are set, the previous register set is selected for the register field corresponding to the bit in the CSR.
+There is an extra bit in the CSR to force the selection of the user mode register set when the bits are also set for the corresponding register field.
+The reason this is necessary is that the system may be running in machine mode already when an operating system call is performed.
+For instance a system monitor program or debugger may be running in machine mode.
 The presence of a register stack allows the operating system to be called invoking a new level of machine mode and allowing operating system calls while running a monitor or debugger.
 The issue that arises is that user mode register sets would be unavailable to the OS when the intent is to modify user state.
-Transferring to machine mode via an ecall instruction selects register set #13.
-Transferring to debug mode via an ebreak instruction selects register set #15.
-Hardware interrupts automatically select register set #14.
-Register sets #11 and #12 are reserved for supervisor and hypervisor modes respectively.
-The remaining register sets (0 to 10) are available for use for user tasks.

 ## Examples
 Operating system calls often need to transfer data between user and machine mode.
 Returning a value requires moving values between register sets.